charleslcsantos/sass-responsive-pack/README.md

 }
 ```

-In cases you need use up to tablet size, you just:
+In cases that you need use up to tablet size, you just:

 ```scss
 .card {